How to soften butter from the fridge

 How to thaw frozen butter

-3) Beat butter with an electric mixer in a large bowl until it softens (then add remaining ingredients if baking).
+- Beat partially softened butter with an electric mixer in a large bowl until it softens (then add remaining ingredients if baking).

-4) Place butter between two sheets of waxed paper or parchment paper and shape it with the palm of your hand, or roll it with a rolling pin until it reaches the texture you want.
+- Place butter between two sheets of waxed paper or parchment paper and shape it with the palm of your hand or roll it with a rolling pin until it reaches the texture you want.

 How to soften butter in microwave

-Note: If you accidentally melt your butter, don’t use it for baking as you won’t get the desired texture.
-Instead, use it for something else like sautéing or drizzling over cooked vegetables.
+Note: If you accidentally melt your butter when trying to soften it, don’t use it for baking as melted butter can have an effect on the structure of the bake.
+You’ll notice you won’t get as much rise out of your baking and end up with a chewier texture.
+Instead, you can save the melted butter and use it for something else like sautéing or drizzling over cooked vegetables.